tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 ![User satisfaction rating](/assets/images/Satisfaction.png){.image .is-centered}

-**Heuristic Evaluation Limitations**: Western-trained evaluators identified critical usability issues aligned with non-target population needs.
-However, many issues overlooked for target users, such as cultural familiarity and expectations for assistance, led to significant gaps.
+**Heuristic Evaluation Limitations**: The standard heuristic evaluation, conducted by a Western multinational research team, provided a simplified approach to identifying usability issues.
+However, it overlooked cultural nuances in intuitive interactions, leading to an underestimation of the severity of some challenges.

 # Business Impact

-- **Established Need for Foundational Research**: Demonstrated that early foundational research is essential to bridge the "Knowledge Gap" between users' existing knowledge and required task knowledge, improving intuitive interaction with complex kiosk systems.
+- **Established Need for Foundational Research**: Highlighted the critical importance of designing products that are intuitive for target user groups, especially when the development team lacks direct experience or deep understanding of the users’ context.
+Emphasized the role of foundational research in bridging the "Knowledge Gap" between users’ existing knowledge and the skills required for successful interaction with complex kiosk systems.

-- **Localized Heuristics for Cultural Relevance**: Emphasized the value of culturally tailored heuristics, helping align product design with local expectations and improving evaluation accuracy.

-- **Reduced Participant Bias in Usability Testing**: Adapted usability testing protocols to mitigate participant bias, leading to more honest, actionable feedback from users, which informed product adjustments for improved user satisfaction and engagement.
+- **Reduced Participant Bias in Usability Testing**: Adapted usability testing protocols to mitigate participant bias, leading to more honest, actionable feedback from users, which informed product adjustments for improved user engagement.

 - **Patent Achievement**: Insights led to the development of an innovation product testing methodology, which contributed to protected intellectual property for IBM.
 [US20180189802 A1](https://www.taogunyoku.com/assets/pubs/System,%20Method%20and%20Computer%20Program%20Product%20For%20Sensory%20Simulation%20During%20Product%20Testing.pdf)